-Win rate and aggregate rating are unsupervised metrics and can be used to optimise oversight protocols without ground truth labels.
+Win rate and aggregate rating are metrics that can be used to optimise oversight protocols without ground-truth labels.

 To understand truthfulness in debates, we also consider the win rate ω_C conditioned on being assigned all correct answers (assuming ground truth labels).
 We calculate a players' correct rating E^C and incorrect rating E^I as: